techidaily/site-win11-tips/source/_posts/post-update-failure-navigating-disconnect-in-windows-discord.md

 ![Run Discord as Administrator](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/Run-Discord-as-Administrator.jpg)

  If this helps Discord finish updates, you can configure the app to always run as an administrator.
-If you need help, refer to our guide on[how to always run apps as an administrator](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) and follow the steps outlined there.
+If you need help, refer to our guide on [how to always run apps as an administrator](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) and follow the steps outlined there.

 ## 5\.
 Allow Discord Through Windows Firewall